omegakatana92/Gundam-Seed-Battle-Assault-Recomp/README.md

 ## Disclaimer

-This project is currently a **work in progress** and is not considered a finished or fully playable release.
+This project is currently a **work in progress**.
+While the core game is functional, graphical issues remain, particularly with the **battle UI and character portraits**.

 This project does not distribute the original game ROM or copyrighted game assets.

 Users must provide their own legally obtained ROM.

 This project is an independent fan-made recompilation and is **not affiliated with or endorsed by Nintendo, Bandai Namco, Sunrise, or other rights holders associated with the original game.**